SAIL High School: Recognition, statistics, and awards

 SAIL has an Advanced Placement participation rate of 21%.
 In 2011, SAIL High School received the College Board's first national award for innovation in the arts.
 In 2017, SAIL High School received a Bronze Medal designation for state exam performance from the U.S. News Best High School Rankings.

 As of 2021, more than one SAIL High School student had received a scholarship from LeMoyne Arts in recognition of their creative work.

 Alumni

 A 501c(3) nonprofit exists in the form of the SAIL High School Foundation, promoting alumni involvement in SAIL's future direction.

-Notable SAIL alumni include the fantasy author Jesse Bullington (also published as Alex Marshall).
+Notable SAIL alumni include the fantasy author Jesse Bullington (also published as Alex Marshall) and Katie McTigue, the singer of anti-folk band Pacing.